5 – The stories and the storytellers

 In the coda to this story, the princess asks her husband years later how he was able to stay awake and discover what they were doing.
 He answers by telling her 3 pieces of advice he was given by his mother, who had died when he was very young: ‘Never to eat from the table of the rich until I am rich myself’ – why he gave the food to the pig and dog, so he could stay awake; ‘Never to look back’ – how he never lost track of them through the forests; ‘To always share what I have with somebody who’s poorer than I am’ – so he will rule with his princess wisely over his kingdom. *

-* All transcript summaries on this page are by Zalka Csenge
+* All story summaries on this page are from Csenge’s translations.

 “[I tell] the tale in the Kamocsai dialect (from Hungarian-speaking western Slovakia), which I brought to you from the banks of the River Vág, where three golden apples fell from the skies.”
 Nagy Enikő's version